whmacmac/test/_posts/2020-04-11-RedTeam-Exercises-with-OpenSource-Tools-Part-1.md

   <li>Simulated Execution (SimExec)</li>
   <li>Valid stack integrity (StackPivot)</li>
 </ul>
-I do not want to advertise Microsoft products but as I focus on proving we still can bypass their solutions, I can not say that they didn't do a good job regarding thier security solutions (maybe they are intending to sell security services like many others if they already have not started).
-One security sollution from Microsoft I encountered more than I intended to, and I burned my arsenal in development or pentests before finding out what stopped me and why, I am pretty sure you encountered it too even if Windows Defender was not the main AV/AntiMalware solution from your target.
+I will not advertise Microsoft products but as I focus on proving that we can still bypass their solutions, I can not say that they didn't do a good job regarding thier security solutions (maybe they are intending to sell security services like many others if they haven't started already).
+One security solution from Microsoft I encountered more than I intended to, and I burned my arsenal in development or pentests before finding out what stopped me and why.
+I am pretty sure you encountered it too even if Windows Defender was not the main AV/AntiMalware solution from your target.
 I think you got about what i am speaking of :).

 ## What is AMSI? {#whatisamsi}